ivelum/job/README.md

 # Work at ivelum

+This repo hosts the company wiki, and the source code for its job vacancies site.

 ## Wiki

 <img src="https://raw.githubusercontent.com/ivelum/job/master/assets/vault-boy.png" align="right">

-This repository contains wiki section about working at ivelum.
+ivelum has a bilingual company wiki that documents our work processes and philosophy.
 It covers a range of topics, including our tech workflow, preferred communication style, and details about employee benefits.

 [Everything's in the wiki](http://github.com/ivelum/job/wiki/).